 The primary feature of the present paper is its evaluation of a significant number of quantum chemistry methods, both high level wavefunction based approaches and DFT functionals, via comparison with experimental gas phase ionization energies for two challenging series of transition metal containing molecules.
-All of the methods display some limitations - DFT
+All of the methods display some limitations - DFT and DLPNO-CCSD(T0) in accuracy, and AFQMC and more accurate versions of coupled cluster (including full CCSD(T)) in the ability to scale up to larger systems such as the acac complexes.

 Nevertheless, we consider the results to be very promising in a number of dimensions.
 The best of the DFT methods are within striking distance of achieving "transition metal" thermochemical accuracy (2-3 kcal/mol MAEs) for the systems under study, and there is every reason to believe that progress towards this goal in the general case can be made if a larger and more relevant set of training data for transition metal containing systems is supplied to DFT developers.
-The effort towards enablement of AFQMC towards benchmark accuracy for large systems (i.e., ~ 2000 basis functions in a TZ basis) is well underway, although nontrivial problems remain (most prominently the ability to reliably generate sufficient trial wavefunctions).
+The effort towards enablement of AFQMC towards benchmark accuracy for large systems (i.e., $\sim 2000$ basis functions in a TZ basis) is well underway, although nontrivial problems remain (most prominently the ability to reliably generate sufficient trial wavefunctions).

 Optimization of localized CCSD(T) methods such as DLPNO specifically for transition metal problems has reasonable prospects of ultimately enabling a scale up of coupled cluster based methods as well at the benchmark level of accuracy, although significant difficulties remain.
-See for example the recent work of Harvey and co-workers on non-heme iron complexes.^{95,118} In the first work, they found that canonical CCSD(T) was in poor agreement with higher orders of coupled cluster and DMRG-CASPT2.118 They also found that DLPNO-CCSD(T), even with tight PNO cut-offs, was not in agreement with canonical CCSD(T).
-In the second work, they found that these results hold for a larger system including the T_1 corrections on the DLPNO-CCSD(T) calculations.95 Our very preliminary results for $Mn(Cp)2$ are in fact more encouraging than these conclusions.
+See for example the recent work of Harvey and co-workers on non-heme iron complexes.
+In the first work, they found that canonical CCSD(T) was in poor agreement with higher orders of coupled cluster and DMRG-CASPT2.
+They also found that DLPNO-CCSD(T), even with tight PNO cut-offs, was not in agreement with canonical CCSD(T).
+In the second work, they found that these results hold for a larger system including the $T_1$ corrections on the DLPNO-CCSD(T) calculations.
+Our very preliminary results for Mn(Cp)2 are in fact more encouraging than these conclusions.